Structure and energy transfer in homogeneous turbulence below a free surface: Conclusions

 To analyse the effect of upwellings and downwellings on TKE transport, we have conditioned our data on the sign of the surface divergence and sub-surface velocity.
 Leveraging the scale separation achieved in our setup, we find that the vertical extent of up- and downwellings lies between the integral and the Taylor micro-scale, being $O((L_\lambda L_\infty)^{1/2}) \sim \ReT^{-1/4} L_\infty$.
 While a firm theoretical underpinning for such scaling is not available, a mixed length is consistent with the involvement of both energetic eddies (carrying fluid up the source layer) and velocity gradients (related to the surface divergence).
-Statistically, we find upwellings to have greater spatial extent and to be more energetic, determining the net flux of vertical TKE towards the surface.
+Statistically, we find upwellings to be more energetic, determining the net flux of vertical TKE towards the surface.
 Downwellings, on the other hand, carry stronger horizontal TKE.
 These imbalances are connected to the opposite contribution of both types of motions to the inter-scale flux of energy: upwellings carry fluid parcels towards the surface and stretch them horizontally along it, while downwellings compress and carry them towards the bulk.
-Therefore, it is during downwellings that surface-attached vortices can stretch \citep{shen_surface_1999}, which is crucial for transferring horizontal energy to smaller scales \cite{davidson_turbulence_2004,johnson_role_2021}.
-Consistently, downwellings enhance the direct cascade of TKE through horizontal scales, while this is inhibited or even inverted during upwellings.
+Therefore, it is during downwellings that surface-attached vortices can stretch \citep{shen_surface_1999}, which is crucial for transferring horizontal energy to smaller scales \citep{davidson_turbulence_2004,johnson_role_2021}.